mainsail-crew/MainsailOS/docs/printers/v-minion.md

 ## Supported Boards

-?> Since the v-minion only has 1 z stepper, you only need to connect the `Left Z` stepper and stepper driver.
+?> Since the v-minion only has 1 z stepper, you only need to connect the `Left Z` stepper and stepper driver when using >5 stepper boards.

 - [Big Tree Tech Octopus v1.1](boards/btt/octopus-11.md)
 - [Big Tree Tech Octopus Pro 446](boards/btt/octopus-pro-446.md)